Expert child sexual abuse and exploitation training

 This is some of the positive feedback we've received following recent training courses:

 "Thought provoking - encouraged self-reflection on my own opinions and judgements - had a very practical focus so could easily be directly applied to my job."

 “Fantastic training.
 I have asked service manager if this training can be rolled out to the wider team.
 I enjoyed hearing from a clearly really insightful, knowledgeable, experienced trainer who was open to hear from others and respond in depth to even slightly off tangent questions”

 “Good mix of listening and group work.
 All chance to feedback and contribute.
 All valued.
 Mentimenter is a FANTASTIC resource!
 Never seen this used before, its great!
 Been on many courses around sexual abuse but this gave a fresh perspective which was good”

 Child sexual abuse and exploitation training subject areas

-Understanding child sexual abusers
+- Understanding and preventing online child sexual abuse